zhaopinglu/qinghe/readme.md

 * DBA-friendly customization.

 # Todo:
-* Support exporting data in parallel instances.
+* Supports exporting data in parallel instances.
 Should be useful for exporting specific tables in parallel.
-* Add table-level exported rows count to the output.
+* Adds table-level exported rows count to the output.

 # Change Logs: